TuftsCTSI/SyntheticOMOP/README.md

 The Cartesian product is purely combinatorial.
 Generated combinations are not guaranteed to be clinically plausible (for example, a template might produce a 3-year-old with a diagnosis typically seen in adults).
 Design templates with awareness of which axes interact clinically.

+Templates are supported in multi-site mode.
+Each template must include an `appearances` list with the same structure as hand-crafted multi-site patients.
+Axes inside appearances are expanded normally.

 ### Multi-site mode